Hugh Hetherington Hearing Aid Museum

 The problems with the early production transistors were quickly solved, and most hearing aid manufacturers were producing all-transistor hearing aids by the end of 1953.

-Vacuum tube hearing aids quickly disappeared from the market.
+As a result, vacuum tube hearing aids quickly disappeared from the market.
 This resulted in significant reductions in battery costs for hearing aid users because the high voltage "B" battery was no longer needed.

 Click picture for larger view